-During period you have lost much blood and your blood iron level is low which may result it making hard to exercise.
-Keep your self hydrated and tone down your workout for a week before getting back to old routine.
+During the period you have lost much blood and your blood iron level is low which may result in it making hard to exercise.
+Keep your self-hydrated and tone down your workout for a week before getting back to the old routine.

 Wearing Napkins / Tampons for too long